DIR Floortime Activities

 This child-led strategy stands in contrast to more traditional therapy models, which may adopt a top-down approach where the adult dictates activities.
 Instead, DIR Floortime embraces the idea that children thrive when they are allowed to explore their world in a manner that feels natural and safe to them.

 For more information on the principles and core components, you can refer to our article on 10 things to know about dir floortime.
-If you are interested in understanding how DIR Floortime can assist with specific challenges such as communication, social skills, or interactions, explore our articles on dir floortime for autism communication and dir floortime for autism socialization.
+If you are interested in understanding how DIR Floortime can assist with specific challenges such as communication, social skills, or interactions, explore our articles on DIR floortime for autism communication and DIR floortime for autism socialization.

 DIR Floortime vs. ABA